 Our approach to arrears controls is easily explained and information is provided in a format that is understandable and accessible.
-We develop this with tenant input.
+We developed this with tenant input at the Prospect Tenants' Forum on 14 March 2024.

 Stage 4: Decision making and monitoring